Samara: Sport

-Rail
+Transport

+Samara is a major transport hub.
+It is located on the M5 highway, a major road between Moscow and the Ural region.
 There are rail links to Moscow and other major Russian cities.
 The new, unusual-looking railway station building was completed in 2001.

-River transport

-Samara is a major river port, due to its location at the confluence of the Volga and Samara rivers.
+Samara has a major river port, due to its location at the confluence of the Volga and Samara rivers.

-Air

-The Kurumoch International Airport handles flights throughout Russia, Central Asia, China and Middle East.
-A Russian Air Force base once existed east of the city at Bobrovka air base.
+Kurumoch International Airport handles flights throughout Russia, Central Asia, China and the Middle East.
+There was once a Russian Air Force base east of the city at Bobrovka air base.

-Public transport

 Public transportation includes the Samara Metro, trams, municipal and private bus lines, and trolleybuses.
 Local trains serve the suburbs.
 Samara Tram is an extensive light rail system covering most of Samara.
-First opened in 1915 it currently has 25 lines extending 168.2 km served by 423 tram cars.
-Most of all Samara trams are Tatra T3SU, modified Tatra T3E and 1 unique Tatra T3RF.
+First opened in 1915, it has 25 lines extending 168.2 km, served by 423 tram cars.
+Most of the trams are Tatra T3SU, modified Tatra T3E and 1 unique Tatra T3RF.
 Samara Metro is a single-line underground rapid transit system.
-Opened in 1987, its only line has been expanded through 2015 and currently has 10 stations.
-The 11th station "Teatralnaya" has been under construction since January 2022.
+Opened in 1987, the line has been expanded through 2015 and has 10 stations.
+An 11th station, "Teatralnaya", has been under construction since January 2022.